 To use Evapo-rust, submerge the rusted metal in it or cover the rusted metal with a layer of it.
 Wait for the rust to be removed, then rinse with water, and dry completely.

-Using Limes Or Lemons And Salt To Remove Rust On Metal
+6. Using Limes Or Lemons And Salt To Remove Rust From Metal

 To remove rust with lemons and limes, sprinkle the rust spot with a nice layer of salt.
 Then squeeze enough juice onto the rust spot to complete cover it.
 Leave it in place for a few hours to remove the rust.

 The salt is coarse enough to help you scrub any residue off.
 And, it’ll help hold the juice in place, instead of spreading out.
-You could also use a cotton ball soaked in juice to keep the juice on the rust.
+You could also use a cotton ball soaked in juice to keep the juice on the rust spot.

-Use Citric Acid To Remove Rust On Metal
+7. Use Citric Acid To Remove Rust From Metal

 Instead of using fresh lemons or limes, you can get the same result with store-bought Citric Acid.
 You can usually find Citric Acid in the baking section of your grocery store.